 In addition, consistent with the requirement under the Companies Law that the board of directors of a public company must appoint an Internal Auditor, the audit committee is responsible for identifying irregularities in our business administration, including by consulting with the Internal Auditor as described below or with our independent registered public accounting firm, and suggesting corrective measures to the Pagaya Board; and reviewing policies and procedures with respect to transactions (other than transactions related to compensation or terms of services) between Pagaya and its officers and directors, affiliates of officers or directors, or transactions that are not in the ordinary course of Pagaya's business and deciding whether to approve such acts and transactions if so required under the Companies Law.
-The audit committee is also responsible for recommending to the Pagaya Board the retention and termination of an Internal Auditor, as well as approving the Internal Auditor's engagement fees and the yearly or periodic work plan proposed by the Internal Auditor.
+The audit committee is also responsible for recommending to the Pagaya Board the yearly or periodic work plan proposed by the Internal Auditor.
 The role of the Internal Auditor is, among other things, to review Pagaya's compliance with applicable law and proper business procedure.
-Under the Companies Law, the Internal Auditor must meet specific standards of independence from Pagaya's 5% shareholders and directors or certain senior officers (collectively, "Office Holders") (and their relatives), and from Pagaya's independent registered public accounting firm.
+Under the Companies Law, the Internal Auditor firm and puper business procedure.
+Under the Companies Law, the Internal Auditor of independence from Pagaya's 5% shareholders and directors or certain senior officers (collectively, "Office Holders") (and their relatives), and from Pagaya's independent registered public accounting firm.
 Pagaya will appoint an Internal Auditor within 60 days following the Closing.